Ilya Ivanov

 Ilya Ivanovich Ivanov (Илья́ Ива́нович Ивано́в, – March 20, 1932) was a Russian and Soviet biologist who specialized in the field of artificial insemination and the interspecific hybridization of animals.
-He is famous for his controversial attempts to create a human-ape hybrid by inseminating three female chimpanzees with human sperm.
+He is famous for his controversial attempts to create a human–ape hybrid by inseminating three female chimpanzees with human sperm.

 Biography

 Ilya Ivanovich Ivanov was born in the town of Shchigry, Russia.
 He graduated from Kharkiv University in 1896 and became a professor in 1907.
 He worked as a researcher in the Askania-Nova natural reserve, also for the State Experimental Veterinary Institute (1917–1921, 1924–1930), for the Central Experimental Station for Researching Reproduction of Domestic Animals (1921-1924), and for the Moscow Higher Zootechnic Institute (1928–1930).

 Around the start of the 20th century, Ilya Ivanov perfected artificial insemination and its practical usage for horse breeding.
 He proved that this technology allows one stallion to fertilize up to 500 mares (instead of 20–30 by natural fertilization).
 The results were sensational for their time, and Ivanov's station was frequented by horse breeders from many parts of the world.

 In the course of a general political shakeup in the Soviet scientific world, Ivanov and several scientists involved in primate research and experiments lost their positions.
 In the spring of 1930, Ivanov came under political criticism at his veterinary institute.
 Finally, on December 13, 1930, Ivanov was arrested.
 He was sentenced to five years of exile to Alma Ata, where he worked for the Kazakh Veterinary-Zoologist Institute until his death from a stroke on 20 March 1932.
-The renowned physiologist and psychologist Ivan Pavlov wrote an obituary for him.
+The physiologist and psychologist Ivan Pavlov wrote an obituary for him.